ABOUT LYNDA McDANIEL

 Now that you know what I’ve done for others, I hope you’ll contact me today for a complimentary Breakthrough Writing Strategy Session.
 If you’re interested in writing coaching and editing to make your writing sing, we’ll explore your individual questions and concerns during this 30-minute session and develop your writing plan.
 You can get started here.

-I’d love to help you discover (or encourage) your inspired writer within.
-Let’s get together!
+Or just send me a note here.
+I’d love to help you discover (or develop) your inspired writer within.

 Best of luck with all your writing,